An Unlikely Hero With Global Impact

 Scientists estimate that insect-eating, or insectivorous, bats may save U.S. farmers roughly $23 billion each year by reducing crop damage and limiting the need for pesticides.
 Most, on average, can eat up to half their body weight in insects, while pregnant or nursing mothers will consume up to 100 percent of their body weight each night.

 Did You Know?
-The millions of Mexican free-tailed bats at BCI’s Bracken Cave in Central Texas help target an especially damaging pest called the Corn Earworm Moth (aka cotton bollworm, tomato fruitworm, etc.), that attacks a host of commercial plants from artichokes to watermelons.
+The millions of Mexican Free-tailed Bats at our Bracken Cave in Central Texas help target an especially damaging pest called the Corn Earworm Moth (aka cotton bollworm, tomato fruitworm, etc.), that attacks a host of commercial plants from artichokes to watermelons.

 Most flowering plants cannot produce seeds and fruit without pollination – the process of moving pollen grains from the male part of the flower (the stamen) to the female part (the pistil).
 This process also improves the genetic diversity of cross-pollinated plants.
 From deserts to rainforests, nectar-feeding bats that drink the sweet nectar inside flowers pick up a dusting of pollen and move it along to other flowers as they feed.

-This role as a pollinator is critical for a wide variety of plants, such as giant cacti and agave, which, without bats, would not thrive.
+This role as a pollinator is critical for a wide variety of plants, such as giant cacti and agave, which would not thrive without bats.
 Bat pollination also plays a vital role in the cultivation of a host of commercial products, including balsa wood, carob, cloves, and durian fruit.

 Vast expanses of the world’s rainforest are cleared every year for logging, agriculture, ranching, and other uses.
 And fruit-eating bats are key players in restoring those vital forests.